How Payment Works

 Waiver of Liability

-The Client, his or her heirs, successors and assigns agree to waive any and all rights, claims or causes of action that you may have against The Comfort Project LLC, and their team members who assist you.
-The Client understands that team members of The Comfort Project are not medical professionals, and therefore, do not provide you with medical advice or medical treatment.
+You, your heirs, successors and assigns agree to waive any and all rights, claims or causes of action that you may have against The Comfort Project, and their team members who assist you.
+You understand that team members of The Comfort Project are not medical professionals, and therefore, do not provide you with medical advice or medical treatment.

 Services Offered and Payment Structure